oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 #### <a name="glossary-java-version-info"></a>Java Version Info
 The Java version info (`java.runtime.version` property) of the Native Image build process.
 Please report this version info when you [file issues](https://github.com/oracle/graal/issues/new).

+#### <a name="glossary-graal-compiler"></a>Graal Compiler
+The selected optimization level and targeted machine type used by the Graal compiler.
+The optimization level can be controlled with the `-O` option and defaults to `2`, which enables aggressive optimizations.
+Use `-Ob` to enable quick build mode, which speeds up the [compilation stage](#stage-compiling) during development.
+The targeted machine type can be selected with the `-march` option and defaults to `x86-64-v3` on AMD64 and `armv8-a` on AArch64.
+See [here](#recommendation-cpu) for recommendations on how to use this option.

+On Oracle GraalVM, the line also shows whether [Profile-Guided Optimizations](#recommendation-pgo) are *on* or *off*.

 #### <a name="glossary-ccompiler"></a>C Compiler
 The C compiler executable, vendor, target architecture, and version info used by the Native Image build process.